-Karla Starr has written for publications including O, Slate, The Atlantic, Popular Science, the Guardian, the Los Angeles Times, the Village Voice, and The Believer.
+Karla Starr has written for publications including O, Slate, The Atlantic, Popular Science, the Guardian, the Los Angeles Times, the Village Voice, and was a featured expert on CBS Sunday Morning.
 At some point she may return to her blog for Psychology Today.

 She is a member of the National Association of Science Writers and the National Book Critics Circle, is the former books editor of the Pulitzer Prize-winning Willamette Week, and the former books columnist for Seattle Weekly.
 Her article on video game testing, “Leveled,” won Best Science/Health story from the Society of Professional Journalists and is the most-read article in the history of Seattle Weekly.